 Additionally, a defense attorney that is familiar with the judges and the prosecutors may be able to get your charges amended to a misdemeanor offense in order to keep the felony off your record and keep you out of Cook County Jail.

-At the law offices of Alex Ktenas, we have had the opportunity to handle many gun cases both as a former assistant state attorney in Markham and 26th and California, but also as a defense lawyer.
+At the law offices of Alex Ktenas, we have had the opportunity to handle many gun cases both as a former assistant state attorney in Markham and 26th and California and as a defense lawyer.

 We know exactly where to look in order to attack the prosecutor's case.
 Our Chicago Criminal Defense Firm offers a free case consultation to go over the charges and how it can affect your life moving forward.